emartineznunez/AutoMeKin/docs/method.md

 {: .important}
 <code>Graphto3D value</code>
 [<code>value</code> is a string: <code>POpt</code> or <code>Traj</code>; default value: <code>POpt</code>]
-<code>value</code> is the method employed to transform the product Graph into a 3D geometry. <code>POpt</code> performs a series of partial optimizations (with the bonds involved in the reaction coordinate frozen) where the geometry is smootly changed from reactant to product.
+<code>value</code> is the method employed to transform the product Graph into a 3D geometry. <code>POpt</code> performs a series of partial optimizations, with the bonds involved in the reaction coordinate frozen, where the geometry is smootly changed from reactant to product.
 In <code>Traj</code>, an external force is applied for the same purpose.

 {: .important }
 <code>active values</code>